A beautiful reverb surrounded by vivid and explicit frescos.

 In Vijayapura, you need to arrive early if you don’t want to be deafened by a cacophony of mass acoustic-induced hysteria.

 The rich reverberant sound in the Baptistry of Pisa lasts an astonishingly long time, to the delight of all tourists, not just sound-ones.

-Startling distortions of footsteps and voices in this incredibly reverberant and atmospheric foot tunnel.
+Startling distortions of footsteps and voices in this incredibly atmospheric foot tunnel.